-To help your students get the most from our book, our web site lets your students download the files for the book applications, the files that are required for each exercise, and the solutions to the exercises.
-Appendix A in the book shows them how to do that.
-Please note, however, that you don't have to download these items because they will be installed along with the other materials on the Instructor's CD.
+To help your students get the most from our book, our retail website lets your students download (1) the files for the book applications, (2) the files that are required to do the chapter exercises in the book, and (3) the solutions to the exercises.
+Appendix A in the book shows them how to download and set up these files on their own systems.